-ST. PETERSBURG, Fla. — The wait is almost over -- the new St. Pete Pier is finally complete and is getting ready to welcome guests for the first time.
+ST. PETERSBURG, Fla. — The wait is over -- the new St. Pete Pier is complete and welcomed guests on Monday night.

-The new Pier and Pier District will open at 5 p.m.
+The new Pier and Pier District opened at 5 p.m.
 July 6.

-But, because of the COVID-19 pandemic, the grand opening will still have social distancing to keep people safe from coronavirus.
-The city announced Tuesday that reservations will be required to visit the pier.
+But, because of the COVID-19 pandemic, the grand opening still had social distancing to keep people safe from coronavirus.
+You will need to make a reservation to visit the pier.

 "It is the City of St. Petersburg's goal to provide a safe and entertaining exPIERience for all individuals," the city said in a news release.